BOSTON UNIVERSITY UPENDS NORTHEASTERN, 4-2

-Senior forward Ryan Santana had a pair of assists for the Terriers
+Senior forward Ryan Santana posts two assists for Terriers

 BOSTON - Junior Cody Ferriero and sophomore Adam Reid lit the lamp on Friday night against No. 19 Boston University, but the Northeastern men's hockey team could not contain a determined Terriers' team in a 4-2 setback on Senior Night at Matthews Arena.